Auxiliary police: United States

 In the United States, many police departments and sheriff's departments operate their own auxiliary police.
 Their powers, scope, armament, and transportation vary between each agency.

 The Department of Justice Bureau of Justice Statistics reports that, as of 2013, there were more than 29,000 unpaid reserve (auxiliary) officers in the United States, and about 32% of local police departments had a reserve officer program.
 Larger cities are generally more likely to have a reserve program than smaller cities; 62% of police departments that patrol areas with a population of over 1 million have a police reserve program, while only 26% of the smallest departments (serving areas with a population lower than 2,500) do.

 Colorado is the only U.S. state that uses a governmental statewide shared reserve composed of fully authorized peace officers, the Colorado Rangers.
 New Mexico operates the New Mexico Mounted Patrol, an all-volunteer state police agency which can be called upon to assist law enforcement anywhere in the state.
-Arizona operates the Arizona Rangers which will, on request, will provide law enforcement support and assistance to any federal, state, or local law enforcement agency within the State of Arizona.
+Arizona operates the Arizona Rangers which will, on request, provide law enforcement support and assistance to any federal, state, or local law enforcement agency within the State of Arizona.

 The New York City Police Department Auxiliary Police consists of about 4,500 unarmed volunteer auxiliary officers who conduct foot patrols, traffic control duty, and other activities.
 In a 1991 decision, the New York Court of Appeals held that the "fellow-officer rule" (a rule allowing a police officer "to rely on a communication from another police officer and to act upon it in making an arrest") applied to auxiliary officers.

 In 2015, a volunteer reserve deputy in Oklahoma fatally shot Eric Harris, an unarmed black man; the reserve deputy was convicted of manslaughter.